Ahmad Reza Djalali: United Nations

 In the Report of the Special Rapporteur on the situation of human rights in the Islamic Republic of Iran 2020, it is underlined that "the security and intelligence officials, including the Ministry of Intelligence and the Islamic Revolutionary Guard Corps, have in many cases prevented access to medical care for detainees and prisoners, or made medical attention or transfers to hospital conditional upon confession."
 In addition, the Special Rapporteur is concerned about the practice of publicizing forced confession: "Ahmadreza Djalali, a Swedish-Iranian academic, had his confession to spying on the Islamic Republic of Iran broadcast on State television in December 2017, five days after the Supreme Court had upheld his death sentence through a hastily convened and secret process during which no submissions from the defence had been allowed".
-It is reported Djalali recorded the confession under duress, after his interrogators had said that he would be released from solitary confinement only if he recorded the confession.
+It is reported Djalali recorded the confession under duress after his interrogators had said that he would be released from solitary confinement only if he recorded the confession.

 On 6 October 2020, the UN High Commissioner for Human Rights Michelle Bachelet expressed deep concern at the deteriorating situation of human rights defenders, lawyers, and political prisoners being held in Iran's prisons.
 She called on the authorities to release them in the context of the COVID-19 pandemic pointing to the spread of disease in the country and unsanitary conditions within the prisons.

-On 18 March 2021 UN human rights experts demanded his immediate release as his condition has become critical.
+On 18 March 2021, UN human rights experts demanded his immediate release as his condition had become critical.
 The experts said “Djalali’s situation is truly horrific.
 He has been held in prolonged solitary confinement for over 100 days with the constant risk of his imminent execution laying over his head,” and he is being deprived of sleep by prison officials shining lights on him 24 hours a day.

 Nobel Laureates

-In December 2018, 121 Nobel Laureates wrote an open letter to Iranian Supreme Leader Ayatollah Ali Khamenei to provide medical assistance for Djalali and ask for his release.
+In December 2018, 121 Nobel Laureates wrote an open letter to the Iranian Supreme Leader Ayatollah Ali Khamenei to provide medical assistance for Djalali and ask for his release.
 In November 2020, following news of professor Djalali's imminent execution, 153 Nobel Laureates sent another letter to the Ayatollah calling for his release.